 - Create an f1 instance and add a security group rule to allow Internet access to SSH Port 22 of the instance.

 Note Only the image we share with you can be used on an f1 instance.
 For more information, see Create an f1 instance.

 - Log on to the ECS console to obtain the instance ID.

 - Create an OSS bucket to upload your custom bitstream files.
 The OSS bucket and the f1 instance must be owned by one account and in the same region.

 - To encrypt your bitstream, activate Key Management Service (KMS).

 - To operate an f1 instance as a RAM user, you must do the following operations:

 To configure the environment of FPGA Server Example, follow these steps.

-Run the script to install the basic environment.
+Run the following script to install the base environment.

 The process of compilation takes several hours.
 You can open a new console, and run the